Michael Hewitt · Executive Vocal Presence

 You don't have enough reps off-script.

 Give you a deck and you're solid.
 Give you a script and you'll deliver.
-But the moment it goes live — an unexpected question on a panel, a cold call that goes sideways, a podcast where the host pivots — you freeze, you ramble, or you default to filler.
+The moment it goes live?
+An unexpected question on a panel.
+A cold call that goes sideways.
+A podcast host who pivots.
+You freeze, you ramble, or you default to filler.
 You haven't built the muscle of trusting yourself in unstructured, high-pressure moments.

 05